-Luton bed (if fitted)
+Overcab Bed (where fitted)

 To use this bed, release the retaining mattress board from its vertical position and fold flat by pulling it forward.
-To gain access to the 'Luton area' use the ladder supplied ensuring that it is securely fixed into the retaining clips.
-Slide the mattresses across so that they fit tight to the front, them make up the bedding before lifting up the attached bunk net and clipping it into position.
+To gain access to the bunk use the ladder supplied ensuring that it is securely fixed into the retaining clips.
+Slide the mattresses across so that they fit tight to the front, then make up the bedding before lifting up the attached bunk net and clipping it into position.